PEOPLE-ER/k-NN/docs/about.md

 ## 1.1 INTRODUCTION

 There is a long tradition of forest structural variable (e.g. height, diameter, basal area and volume) prediction combining field reference data and EO datasets.
 Satellite based methods for prediction of forest structural variables in 10-30 m resolution have been developed since the 1990’s with multispectral images  (Tomppo 1991; Tokola et al. 1996; Häme et al. 2013), and are still in operational use together with new data sources like LiDAR and polarimetric and interferometric SAR data (Antropov et al., 2016, Kangas et al. 2018, Tomppo et al., 2019).
 The k-Nearest Neighbor method (k-NN Alt, 2001), has been widely used for forest monitoring, particularly in the boreal zone (Tomppo 1991, Tokola et al. 1996, Tomppo 2008) and is operationally used for the Finnish National Forest Inventory (Mäkisara et al. 2022).
 One of the key benefits of the k-NN method is the capability for simultaneous prediction of all variables of interest.
-This helps retain relationships between variables (e.g. height and volume) at any given point, better than any other method that predicts one variable at a time.
+This helps retain relationships between variables (e.g. height and volume) at any given point, better than methods that predict one variable at a time.

 ## 1.2 DESCRIPTION OF THE METHOD